Who is Sam Clovis and how is he connected to Trump, Russia investigation?

 Sen. Pat Roberts, R-Kan., said that Clovis is “a fully cooperative witness” in the Senate’s probe into potential Russian collusion, Politico reported.

-Clovis is expected to face a tough confirmation hearing in the Senate later this month.
+Clovis was expected to face a tough confirmation hearing in the Senate later this month.
+He withdrew his nomination Thursday as he said he did “not want to be a distraction or a negative influence,” in a letter to Trump.